401ode/tools/non-data-python.md

 # http://example.com/shawn
 ```

+- [Scrapy](https://scrapy.org/) - An alternative to everything I just wrote above, this package is designed to

 ## Code Formatting

 - Less a tool, but more of the Bible for how to format/style Python code is [PEP8](https://www.python.org/dev/peps/pep-0008/?). *PEP* stands for *Python Enhancement Proposal*.
 This particular PEP was written by the creator of Python himself, [Guido van Rossum](https://gvanrossum.github.io/).
 In it, he makes the point that "code is read much more often than it is written."
 As such, code should be readable by humans.